 The liver stores a large quantity of fatty acids, but uses only a small part of these for its own energy requirements.
 So when carbohydrate stores (including glycogen) are low, great use is made of fats for energy.
 But, due to lack of intermediary substances, the Krebs cycle slows down.
 Excess acetyl-CoA accumulates in the liver, where it is combined in pairs to form acetoacetic acid which is then carried by the blood to other cells.
-Some of it is converted to β -hydroxybutyrate and acetone, large quantities of which can be transported rapidly to cells.106 These two substances plus acetoacetic acid are collectively referred to as ketone bodies and their synthesis from fats is called ketogenesis.
+Some of it is converted to β-hydroxybutyrate and acetone, large quantities of which can be transported rapidly to cells.94 These two substances plus acetoacetic acid are collectively referred to as ketone bodies and their synthesis from fats is called ketogenesis.
 On arriving in cells, all three are converted back into acetyl-CoA, which enters the Krebs cycle.

-This is interesting because, in such circumstances, the brain may lack energy because fats can not cross the blood-brain barrier to supply it.
+This Is interesting because, in such circumstances, the brain may lack energy because fats can not cross the blood-brain barrier to supply it.
 But ketone bodies can.
 So the brain goes from glucose input to ketone bodies without ever using fats.
 In fact, ketone bodies are produced all the time, even in a healthy body.
-They are not bodies, but water-soluble liquids which contain ketone groups.
-The brain normally uses glucose for ATP generation, but whenever that is scarce, it uses ketone bodies.
-In fact, This seems to depend mainly on their concentration in the blood.
-In neurodegenerative diseases, which entail a deterioration of the brains' glucose metabolism, any means of increasing ketone concentration may result in enhancement of the brain's energy metabolism.107
+They are not bodies, but water-soluble liquids.
+They are so named because one of them is acetone.